Vaiben Solomon: Career

 By 1826, Vaiben had gone into business.
 In July 1826, he wrote to the authorities to ask that the convict David Myers be assigned to him at his business in King Street, Sydney.

-By 1828, Vaiben and Emmanual were in business at 74 George Street as general merchants and auctioneers.
+By 1828, Vaiben and Emanuel were in business at 74 George Street as general merchants and auctioneers.
+Their father joined them in 1833.
 The brothers continued in partnership for over ten years, for a time acting as agents for the ship Nereus.
 Emanuel moved to Adelaide and acted as agents for both brothers.
 The pair owned the brig Dorset, which ferried goods and passengers between the two cities.
 They built the Queen's Theatre, Adelaide in 1840, however, the theatre, folded after a year.
 As trade between the two colonies dried up and, with increased competition from rival brig Emma, relations between the two brothers became strained.
 Emanuel accusing Vaiben of insufficient zeal and lack of communication.
 In 1844, Emanuel made his way to Sydney and the brothers dissolved their partnership.
-Emanuel would go into the mining business with their nephew, Judah Moss Solomon, and become very wealthy.
+Emanuel went into business with their nephew, Judah Moss Solomon as agents and auctioneers, and become very wealthy.